Ballot paper

 1. Postal votes are delivered pre-sorted by Royal Mail to the council offices each day.
 They are then placed into a ballot box which is sealed until they are ready to be processed.

-2. When a postal vote is returned by the voter they include the ballot paper(s) for the election(s) they wish to vote in, and a postal vote statement (PVS) which includes their signature and date of birth.
+2. When a postal vote is returned by the voter they include the ballot paper for the election they wish to vote in, and a postal vote statement (PVS) which includes their signature and date of birth.

 3. At each opening session, the Returning Officer (or the DRO) will decide whether or not the date of birth and signature provided by electors on their PVS match those held on their records (supplied as part of the postal vote application process).
-If there is a mis-match, the postal vote will be rejected.
+If there is a mismatch, the postal vote will be rejected.
 This matching is done automatically using scanners with manual adjudication where there is no match or information is missing.

 4. A very small number of voters do not need to sign their postal voting statement.
-These voters will have been granted a waiver because they are unable to sign or provide a consistent signature due to a disability or an inability to read or write.
+These voters will have been granted a waiver because they are unable to sign or provide a consistent signature due to disability or an inability to read or write.
 The postal voting statement sent to such electors will make this clear.

-5. A postal voting agent appointed by a candidate has a right to observe, but not to interfere with this process.
-A postal voting agent can, however, object to the decision of a Returning Officer to reject a postal vote.
+5. A postal voting agent appointed by a candidate has the right to observe, but not to interfere with this process. postal voting agent can, however, object to the decision of a Returning Officer to reject a postal vote.
 It will not affect the Returning Officer’s decision, but the Returning Officer will record any objections by marking the postal voting statement with the words ‘rejection objected to’.

 6. Ballot papers will be kept face down throughout a postal vote opening session.
 Anyone attending an opening session must not attempt to see how individual ballot papers have been marked.
 It follows therefore that it will not be possible for them to keep a tally of how ballot papers have been marked.
 This is also not allowed.
 In addition, anyone attending a postal vote opening must not attempt to look at identifying marks or numbers on ballot papers, disclose how any particular ballot paper has been marked or pass on any such information gained from the session.
 Anyone found guilty of breaching these requirements can face an unlimited fine or may be imprisoned for up to 6 months.